adcimon/cheatsheets/webrtc/README.md

 Media streams (audio and video) are delivered through [Real-time Transport Protocol (RTP)](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol).
 This protocol was designed to ensure timely and ordered packet arrival while tolerating data loss due to unreliable channels.
 RTP is usually used in conjunction with [Real-time Transport Control Protocol (RTCP)](https://en.wikipedia.org/wiki/RTP_Control_Protocol), which provides statistics, quality-of-service and synchronization data to the participants of the session.

+Some of the packets sent using RTCP are:

+* [Picture Loss Indication](https://webrtcglossary.com/pli/).
+Used to request the sender to send a new keyframe.
+* [Receiver Estimated Maximum Bitrate (REMB)](https://webrtcglossary.com/remb/).
+Used to provide bandwidth estimation in order to avoid creating congestion in the network.

 ## Data

 Data streams are delivered through [Stream Control Transmission Protocol (SCTP)](https://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol).
 SCTP is a message-oriented **transport** protocol that ensures reliable, in-sequence transport of messages and congestion control.
 It differs from UDP and TCP in providing multi-homing and redundant paths to increase resilience and reliability.